undergrad-partner-school

 Student Services

-There is a health clinic with personal/psychological counseling.
+This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of University of Houston.

 Career Services